-3. Student residents are required to adhere to all applicable safety codes and health standards in the use of private equipment and appliances (where permitted).
+3. Student residents are required to adhere to all applicable safety codes and health standards in the use of private equipment and appliances (where permitted)..

-To live in campus housing, SUNY Oswego students are required to sign a Room and Board Agreement, which include information about College safety regulations regarding the use of individual appliances and equipment.
+To live in campus housing, SUNY Oswego students are required to sign a Residence Life and Housing License, which includes information about College safety regulations regarding the use of individual appliances and equipment.
 Residence Life staff members are instructed to enforce those conditions.
-(See SUNY Oswego Room and Board Agreement.)
+(See SUNY Oswego Residence Life and Housing License.)